★ Ultimate guide to sms marketing ★

 In a user poll, you broadcast a question to your existing subscribers to gauge their opinion on your product.
 The key difference between a user poll and a text-to-vote campaign is that a user poll is sent to existing subscribers, whereas new users sign up to vote on text-to-vote campaigns.

-Now that we’ve covered some of the basics of text marketing, let’s look at ways to acquire mobile phone numbers.
+Now that we’ve covered some of the basics of text marketing for small business, let’s look at ways to acquire mobile phone numbers.